LilyLavender/ssbuCrashMoveset/README.md

 # Crash Moveset
-Source code for the April Fool's Crash Bandicoot moveset
+Source code for the April Fool's Crash Bandicoot moveset for Smash Ultimate

-If you have any questions regarding any code, you can reach me on discord at LilyLambda#6258
+If you have any questions regarding any code, you can reach me on discord at @LilyLambda